 The problem with COVID-19 positive testing rates is that the data is lagging.
 It is a snapshot in a moment of time in the past.
 It doesn’t really tell us as much as we would want to know about tomorrow, especially given the fast ability of COVID-19 to spread.
 The data’s usefulness further declines if there is a significant delay in obtaining test results.
 However, just because the data is lagging doesn’t mean that it is irrelevant; it’s just incomplete.
 We also need some data that tells us about future trends so we can predict what will happen tomorrow.

-We look daily at positive COVID-19 testing rates in NYC, Bronx, and Manhattan, where our schools are located, and we also look daily at something called R, which represents a disease’s effective transmission rate.
+We look daily at positive COVID-19 testing rates in NYC, Bronx, and Manhattan, where our schools are located, as well as the zip codes where our schools are located, and we also look daily at something called R, which represents a disease’s effective transmission rate.
 R is a pretty neat mathematically calculated value that estimates the number of people that one infected person can infect.
 If R is greater than or equal to 1.0, the infection will spread exponentially.
 If R is less than 1, the infection will spread slowly and eventually die out.
 R can be obtained from rt.live.
 (You may see references to R value, Rt, and R0 (“R naught”); our understanding is that R and Rt are interchangeable, whereas R0 is a slightly different value that does not consider differences in localities.
 See here for more information.)

 Our Daily COVID-19 Data Dashboard